-Only six states in the US do not have some form of a lottery.
+Only five states in the US do not have some form of a lottery.

 States that do not have a lottery include:

-So far, only seven states have an online lottery.
+So far, only six states have an online lottery.

 Last year, Connecticut, Hawaii, New Jersey and Massachusetts all proposed legislation to introduce a form of online lottery.
 However, none of the bills were able to get passed.
 It’s speculated that lawmakers plan to introduce a similar bill during each state’s 2019 legislative session.